Our knowledge of orthopaedics. Your best health.

 Description

 In most cases of brachial plexus birth palsy, it is the upper nerves in the brachial plexus that are affected.
 This is known as Erb's palsy.
-The infant may not be able to move the shoulder, but may be able to move the fingers.
-If both the upper and lower nerves are stretched, the condition is usually more severe than just Erb's palsy.
-This is called a "global," or total, brachial plexus birth palsy.
+The infant may not be able to move the shoulder but may be able to move the fingers.
+Other nerves may be affected in less common forms of brachial plexus birth palsy (Klumpke's palsy, total plexus palsy).

 Toddler with brachial plexus birth palsy